shayan-golafshani/shayan-golafshani/README.md

 ### About me

 I decided to learn to code and get into tech so that I can help contribute more to fighting against climate change, currently I'm honing my skills.
 It's been an interesting journey that I started with learning Java + Android Development in Sept.
 2020, and progressed to learning React and Front-End Development mid 2021.
-Now I'm using Terraform & Go on the Job in early 2022.
+Now I'm using Terraform & Go on the job in early 2022.

  ## Technologies